C E

 Camellia furfuracea var. furfuracea (Merr.)
 Cohen-Stuart (1919).

 Subgenus Camellia; Section Furfuracea.
 A shrub or small tree, 2-3 m tall.
 Leaves coriaceous, narrow to broad elliptic or oblong-elliptic, blunt apex, 8.5-14.5 cm long x 2.5-6 cm wide.
 Flowers perulate, singly or in pairs, terminal, fragrant, 2 cm across, white with 8 petals.
-Synonym: C.furfuracea var. lutea Hu.
-Distribution: Hainan, Guangdong, Guangxi, Hunan, and Jiangxi Provinces, China, and Vietnam and Laos.
+Synonym: Camellia furfuracea var. lutea Hu.
+Distribution: Hainan, Guangdong, Guangxi, Hunan, and Jiangxi Provinces, China, Vietnam and Laos.

 Camellia furfuracea Cohen Stuart var. yaoshanica Liang & Zhong, (1985).